SAMMISolutions/docs/doc_posts/_commands-panel/panel-wait-for-choice.md

 ---
-title: "Panel: Wait for Choice"
+title: "Deck App: Wait for Choice"
 num: 3
 version: 202331
 redirect_from: